Comparing Retirement Housing Options: A Guide

 Also, there will be rules concerning the age of houseguests and how long their visits may last.
 Most communities have other rules concerning outside decorations and home upkeep.
 More than one community has been put into an uproar when the homeowner’s association and a homeowner disagree over what’s permitted.

-Buy into a Continuing Care Community (CCRC)
+Buy Into a Continuing Care Community (CCRC)

 Recently continuing care communities have become more popular, in part because people are living longer and often need additional personal care as they age.
 Typically you’ll buy an independent living townhome or apartment.
 Then if your needs change, you can move to an assisted living apartment and, if necessary, a skilled nursing home bed.